-An argument occurred in front of an young child.
+An argument occurred in front of a young child.
 The police arrived on scene to diffuse the argument and charged the accused with assault.
 Adam Weisberg put a comprehensive strategy into place.
 A detailed presentation was taken to the Crown Attorney which convinced the state to withdraw the charges in their entirety.

 R. v.
 M.H.

 In a heated argument involving allegations of infidelity, the accused assaulted their partner by pushing and scratching.
-The case was difficult because the accused admitted the assault and left injuries.
-Adam Weisberg personally met with the Crown Attorney and eventually a peace bond was entered into and the charges were withdrawn.
+The case was complicated because the accused admitted the assault and left injuries.
+Adam Weisberg personally met with the Crown Attorney and eventually a peace bond was entered into, and the charges were withdrawn.

 R. v.
 J.B.

 The accused was captured on a 911 tape uttering threats at his girlfriend.
 The accused gave an inculpatory statement admitting to an assault and uttering threats.
 The complainant had injuries and also gave a statement under oath confirming the incident.
 The accused wanted to take responsibility for his actions.
-The charge of assault was withdrawn and the accused pleaded guilty to one count of uttering threats.
-Mr. Weisberg put together a comprehensive sentencing plan and obtained an absolute discharge for the accused.
+The charge of assault was withdrawn, and the accused pleaded guilty to one count of uttering threats.
+Mr. Weisberg put together a comprehensive sentencing plan and obtained an absolute discharge for the accused person.

 R. v.
 A.G.